Ib-uth/cybryst-pro/how_it_works.md

-# Automated Knowledge Acquisition Layer for Digital Forensics - How It Works
+# Cybryst Pro - How It Works

 ## Executive Summary

-The Automated Knowledge Acquisition Layer addresses the critical bottleneck in digital forensics identified by Ngo & Le-Khac (2023) and Silva et al. (2024) - the manual structuring of unstructured cybersecurity incident reports.
+Cybryst Pro addresses the critical bottleneck in digital forensics identified by Ngo & Le-Khac (2023) and Silva et al. (2024) - the manual structuring of unstructured cybersecurity incident reports.
 This system implements a sophisticated two-stage LLM pipeline that autonomously converts raw, prose-based incident reports into structured, ontology-ready knowledge instances suitable for immediate ingestion into DFIR (Digital Forensics and Incident Response) knowledge management systems.

 ## System Architecture Overview